-Tibet Tour in June 2017 — The Month for Saga Dawa Festival
+Tibet Tour in June 2018 and 2019 — The Month for Saga Dawa Festival

 Speak to one of Our Tibetan Local Travel Experts

 Tell us your interests and how you'd like to travel in Tibet, and our Tibetan local travel experts will design your trip around them by using their first-hand knowledge.

 The weather of Tibet is fine and warm in June without large amount of rainfall.
 The average temperature in June is about 10-25℃.
 But the temperature would be lower at higher altitude.

 Making a Tibet tour in June can enjoy the picturesque natural scenery on Tibet Plateau as well as a big feast of Tibetan culture.
 Grasslands gradually turn green and herdsmen begin to move to the grasslands to start a new year’s work.
 If driving though the grasslands, you can see flocks of sheep or yaks dotting the green land.
 June is a wonderful time to visit the Heavenly Lake Namtso and the Nyainqentanglha Range north of Lhasa.

 Tibetan people also will celebrate many grand festivals in June.
 The warm weather also offers a best chance to trek in Tibet.
 No wonder, the number of tourists to Tibet starts increasing rapidly.

 Tibet Small Group Tours Departing in June to Join

 Avg.
 Temparature of Tibet Hot Places in Summer

 - Ric...1 tourists from United States, booked 8 Days Lhasa to Everest Base Camp Small Group Tour starting on 2018-07-15